 Once you’ve created your free account, then click on the “Column Manager” tab.

-ExpiredDomain.net may seem overwhelming at first, but hopefully this guide will make it easier for you to navigate around.
-Then click on the other “Column Manager” tab, then open “Majestic General” dropdown menu.
+ExpiredDomain.net may seem overwhelming at first, but hopefully, this guide will make it easier for you to navigate around.
+Then click on the other “Column Manager” tab, then open the “Majestic General” dropdown menu.

 Click the grey bar to reveal the dropdown menu & select the following Majestic settings